-The 16 analysts who cover Howmet Aerospace (HWM (opens in new tab), $40.86) that are tracked by S&P Global Market Intelligence are very high on the producer of engineered metal products.
-Eight say it's a Strong Buy, four call it a Buy and just two have it at Hold.
+The 16 analysts who cover Howmet Aerospace (HWM, $42.99) that are tracked by S&P Global Market Intelligence are very high on the producer of engineered metal products.
+Nine say it's a Strong Buy, four call it a Buy and three have it at Hold.

 One of the big reasons for the optimism is that international air traffic is still down from pre-pandemic norms.
-In November, it was off by 25% from November 2019.
+In February, it was off by 15% from February 2019 levels, according to data from the International Air Transport Association (IATA).
 As a result, companies like Howmet should benefit from higher orders as consumers get more comfortable with traveling.

 - Dividend yield: 0.1%

-Ingersoll Rand (IR (opens in new tab), $57.38) has its hands in many pies.
+Ingersoll Rand (IR, $54.44) has its hands in many pies.
 The industrial stock has more than 40 market-leading brands that provide products and services to many industries through two operating segments: Industrial Technologies and Services (ITS) and Precision and Science Technologies (PST).

 The analyst community likes Ingersoll because it does a good job buying smaller companies and successfully integrating them into the larger entity, generating compounding earnings over the long haul.
-In the third quarter, it announced six bolt-on acquisitions.
+In 2022, it had 12 acquisitions.

-After the end of the third quarter, Ingersoll announced it had acquired SPX Flow's Air Treatment business for $525 million.
-The air treatment unit is expected to generate $180 million in 2022 revenue.
+One of the acquisitions was SPX Flow's Air Treatment business, which IR bought for $525 million.
 The company's brands include Hankison, Pneumatic Products and Deltech.
 The acquisition closed on Jan.
 3.

-"The acquisition of SPX Flow's Air Treatment Business adds a leading manufacturer of energy-efficient desiccant and refrigerated dryers, filtration systems, and purifiers for dehydration in compressed air systems," wrote Jefferies analysts (Buy) in a Jan.
-3 research report.
+"The acquisition of SPX Flow's Air Treatment Business adds a leading manufacturer of energy-efficient desiccant and refrigerated dryers, filtration systems, and purifiers for dehydration in compressed air systems," wrote Jefferies analysts (Buy) in an early January research report.
 "The business will complement IR's leading position in the compressed air market and enables the company to offer more innovative solutions and expands its product offerings to a broader market."

-Ingersoll tried to buy all of SFX Flow last summer for $3.7 billion, but was outbid by private equity firm Lone Star Funds.
+Ingersoll tried to buy all of SPX Flow last summer for $3.7 billion, but was outbid by private equity firm Lone Star Funds.

 "With the demonstrated ability to generate free cash flow and nearly $2 billion in proceeds from recent divestitures, the company is focused on deploying capital to continue its transformation to a high growth and margin portfolio powered primarily through organic investments and an M&A focused capital allocation strategy," the company stated in its press release announcing its new capital allocation plan.